Code-Institute-Submissions/Pixies-Front-End-Project/README.md

 The 'Tour' page exhibits the band's tour dates and gives the user the opportunity to book tickets.
 The tour dates are displayed in a table from Bootstrap and is punctuated with a red "BOOK" button.

 #### 'Contact' Page
 The contact page gives users/promoters the chance to get in touch with the band's management in order to book them for live shows.
 The page features the band's management contact details and also features a contact form for general queries.
 The form is from Bootstrap.

-### Features Left to Implement
-#### Parallax Banner Image Media Queries
-Test Parallax Banner on different devices.

 ## Technologies Used
 * [HTML](https://www.w3schools.com/html/html5_intro.asp) - [CSS](https://www.w3schools.com/css/) - [Javascript](https://www.w3schools.com/js/)